RezaTaheri01/telegram-store-bot-web-hook/README.md

 ### Prerequisites 🔎

-0. Need a domain that suport https
+0. Need a domain that supports https
 1. Python 3.8 or higher 💾
 2. Django (latest version recommended) ⬆️
 3. PostgreSQL or any preferred database system configured in Django ([Learn More](https://docs.djangoproject.com/en/5.1/ref/databases/))